siheming/mspypeline/doc/source/workflow.rst

 Create statistical inference plots
 **********************************
 | Statistical inference plots can inform about differential protein intensities between groups of the data set.
-  The calculation of statistical significances of the protein intensity deviation of groups can help to exploit biological questions by incorporation the functional profile of proteins or protein sets.
+  The calculation of statistical significances of the variation of protein intensities between groups can help to exploit biological questions by incorporation the functional profile of proteins or protein sets.
 | Statistics for each plot are calculated based on the intended usage of the plot.

 * for the :meth:`~mspypeline.BasePlotter.plot_pathway_analysis` an independent t-test is applied